LukePappa/Ourism/final.md

-One who has inner peace has the ability to reason so as to eliminate negative emotion.
+One who has inner peace does not inflict misery upon themselves.